 (11) Any person who contravenes or fails to comply with any condition imposed in terms of subsection (10)(a) or who contravenes or fails to comply with subsection (10)(b) is guilty of an offence.

 Notification of abuse of older persons

-16. (1) Any person who examines, attends to or deals with an older person must immediately notify the Director-General if he or she suspects that the older person-
+16. (1)Any person who suspects that an older person has been abused or suffers from 50 an abuse-related injury must immediately notify the Director-General of his or her suspicion.